 -

-Heat oil in a deep skillet or deep fryer over medium heat.
-When the oil is ready, fry the buchi balls in small batches.
-Let them cook until golden and crispy on the outside, about 3 to 5 minutes per side.
+Heat oil in a deep pan or deep fryer over medium heat.
+When the oil is hot, fry the buchi balls in small batches.
+Cook until golden brown and crispy on the outside, about 3 to 5 minutes per side.

 -